Skip to content

 Smederevo Fortress - the largest lowland fortress in Europe and the last medieval Serbian capital, an hour from Belgrade by train.
 Photo: Narcisnarcisa / Wikimedia Commons, CC BY 4.0 - https://commons.wikimedia.org/wiki/File:Afternoon_at_fortress.jpg

 Further east, where the Danube crashes into the mountains, stands the showpiece: Golubac Fortress at the mouth of the Iron Gate gorge, about 130 km and close to two hours from the city.
 Golubac and the near end of the gorge fit into a long day, especially on a tour.
-What does not fit is the deep gorge: the Kazan narrows, the Decebalus rock carving and the prehistoric site of Lepenski Vir are another couple of hours beyond the fortress, and cramming the lot into one day means spending most of it driving.
-If the gorge itself is the goal, give it an overnight.
-The whole trip, and how to pace it, is laid out in our Iron Gate and Golubac day-trip guide.
+What doesn’t fit is the deep gorge: the Kazan narrows, the Decebalus rock carving and the prehistoric site of Lepenski Vir are another couple of hours beyond the fortress, and cramming the lot into one day means spending most of it driving.
+If the gorge itself is the goal, give it an overnight, or better still the three days of our Belgrade to the Iron Gates road trip.
+The whole day-trip version, and how to pace it, is laid out in our Iron Gate and Golubac day-trip guide.

 South: Topola and the royal mausoleum